A privacy-first ILR readiness check.

 Who built this

-Sanmi Akinmusire.
-I'm not an immigration lawyer.
-I built this because the readiness-check tools I could find were either thin (just a salary calculator) or thick (lead-gen funnels for immigration firms).
-I wanted something honest in the middle.
+This calculator is built and operated by MangoStack.
+We're not immigration lawyers.
+We built it because the readiness-check tools we could find online were either thin (just a salary calculator) or thick (lead-gen funnels for immigration firms).
+We wanted something honest in the middle.

 The rules JSON is sourced from the published Home Office requirements.
-If you spot an error in the encoded rule or its citation, please open an issue on GitHub.
+If you spot an error in an encoded rule or its citation, please get in touch — feedback from people who use the tool makes it sharper.

 Not legal advice